OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 * `@octopus-copilot Show the last lines from the latest deployment of "Octopus Copilot Function" to the "Production" enviroment in the "Default" space in a markdown code block.`
 * `@octopus-copilot Show the step names from the "Octopus Copilot Function" project in the "Octopus Copilot" space`
 * `@octopus-copilot How do I use the server side apply feature?`
-* `@octopus-copilot Find the deployments created after 2024-04-16T00:00:00+10:00 and before 2024-04-17T00:00:00+10:00 for he "Octopus Copilot Function" project in the "Octopus Copilot" space to the "Production" environment.
+* `@octopus-copilot Find the deployments created after 2024-04-16T00:00:00+10:00 and before 2024-04-17T00:00:00+10:00 for the "Octopus Copilot Function" project in the "Octopus Copilot" space to the "Production" environment.
 Then find the average deployment duration.`

 ## Prompt engineering tips